 - cayenne ~ the capsaicin in chili peppers can reduce the urge to cough.
 Leave this out if using for kids.

-separating the myths from the facts
+separating myths from facts

 other potential natural cough soothers include